we-make-software/tech/README.md

 Do you see the difference?
 It looks shorter, but in reality, it has the **same size**.

-The point is: there’s no single “right” way to write it.
-Everyone can choose their style, but it’s worth remembering that some developers prioritize optimization or compactness, while others prioritize clarity and readability.
+The point is, there’s no single “right” way to write it.
+Everyone can choose their style, but it’s worth remembering that some developers prioritize optimization and compactness, while others prioritize clarity and readability.
+We write in C, not assembly.
+Remember that.
+I hope you all get the point.